CraigglesO/lycheeJS/guides/CODESTYLE.md

 }
 ```

-2 empty lines are necessary when there's a new leave-branch
+two empty lines are necessary when there's a new leave-branch
 condition or logical difference in the algorithm behaviour.

 ```javascript